-Measur e No. Measure Category Classification Year Measure Introduce d Estimated / Actual Completion Year Organisations Involved Funding Source Defra AQ Grant Fundin q Funding Status Estimated Cost of Measure Measure Status Reduction in Pollutant / Emission from Measure Key Performance Indicator Progress to Date Comments / Barriers to Implementation boilers and system boilers to Seasonal Efficiency of a Domestic 2022 9 efficient boilers than 1%) is planned over the next 18 months -22 replaced during 2020.
-Boiler in the UK (SEDBUK) A rated condensing boilers On-going •The typical life cycle of a unit is 15 years.
-Therefore, the current stock needs to be replaced as it becomes beyond its serviceable life.
-This is a 15 year Rolling program.
-43 To investigate and consider new heating technologies that are more efficient, effective and produce lower emissions Other Other 2020 2021 and ongoing BBC Capital Works Manager Better Care fund No Funded £50k - £100k Implementatio n Reduced emissions due to more efficient boilers Success of the trials for cleaner heating technology Currently reviewing the development of hydrogen technology for boilers.
+Measur e No. Measure Category Classification Year Measure Introduce d Estimated / Actual Completion Year Organisations Involved Funding Source Defra AQ Grant Fundin g Funding Status Estimated Cost of Measure Measure Status Reduction in Pollutant / Emission from Measure Key Performance Indicator Progress to Date Comments / Barriers to Implementation boilers.
+Of these, 17 were of low efficiency, the others being lifecycle changes 46 To investigate and consider new heating technologies that are more efficient, effective and produce lower emissions Other Other 2020 2021 and ongoing BBC Capital Works Manager Better Care fund No Funded £50k - £100k Implementatio n Reduced emissions due to more efficient boilers Success of the trials for cleaner heating technology Currently reviewing the development of hydrogen technology for boilers.
 Studies show that the emissions are reduced greatly.
 Subject to existing networks and Government.
-A trial is currently being undertaken for fitting air source heat pumps in 2 new builds.
+A trial was undertaken for fitting air source heat pumps in 7 new builds in 2021.
 The success of this will be reported on.
-Due for completion in 2021 44 To investigate and consider suitable alternative replacements for the remaining electrically heated Council properties Other Other 2020 2024 On-going consideratio n BBC Capital Works Manager N/A No N/A N/A Success of the trials for cleaner heating technology Reduced emissions due to more efficient and cleaner technologies to heat the council properties Efficiency rating of new heating replacements.
-Initially these systems will primarily be replaced with high heat retention storage heaters.
-Air source heat pumps will also be considered at suitable properties where a retro fit solution is possible.
-Update on surveys to be provided in 2022 ASR 45 Public sector LEV procurement Vehicle Fleet Efficiency Fleet efficiency and recognition schemes 2015 2024 and On-going NCC/BBC LA-BBC LA-NCC No Funded - On-going Reduction in N02 and PM due to increased use of low emission vehicles.
-Reduction in vehicle emissions due less polluting vehicles replacing olde more polluting vehicles emissions complaint.
-There are 90+ fleet vehicles and they are on a 10 year replacing rolling programme 2024
+On-going 47 To investigate and consider suitable alternative replacements for the remaining electrically heated Council properties Other Other 2020 2024 On-going consideratio n BBC Capital Works Manager N/A No N/A N/A Success of the trials for cleaner heating technology Reduced emissions due to more efficient and cleaner technologies to heat the council properties Efficiency rating of new heating replacements.
+High heat retention units were being fitted as replacements in 2021 and this will be continuing in future years Air source heat pumps will also be considered at suitable properties where a retro fit solution is possible.
+On-going 48 Public sector LEV procurement Vehicle Fleet Efficiency Fleet efficiency and recognition schemes 2015 2024 and On-going NCC/BBC LA-BBC LA-NCC No Funded - On-going Reduction in N02 and PM due to increased use of low emission vehicles.
+Reduction in vehicle emissions due tess polluting vehicles replacing older more polluting vehicles Procurement strategies for such 2024 49 Low Emission Vehicle Procurement Promoting Low Company vehicle Procurement - prioritising uptake 2017, 2019 and 2020 2024 BBC Transport and Stores Manager LA-BBC No Funded £10k - £50k On-going Reduced Emissions of N02 and PM Reduction in N0 2 and PM due to cleaner All new fleet vehicles at BBC are Euro6 emissions complaint.
+2024